The Sims 4 expansion packs: Cats and dogs

 In Cats & Dogs, Sims can own cats and dogs as pets, which are the main feature of the expansion pack.
 Unlike previous games, pets cannot be controlled by the player, similar to The Sims 2: Pets, and there is no cheat that will allow the player to do so.
-Sims can interact with these pets in various form of ways such as feeding, playing and training, and are able to bond with them through these interactions.
+Sims can interact with these pets in various ways such as feeding, playing and training, and are able to bond with them through these interactions.

 Both pets have three life stages; kitten/puppy, adult and elder.
 They will live through these life stages like normal Sims, but much shorter.
 Pets can also die, but only from old age.
 Both cats and dogs can have three different pet traits, which are unique to them and are not available to Sims.
-These traits control the pets' actions and reactions towards the surrounding world.
+These traits control the pets' actions and reactions toward the surrounding world.
 Some traits have unique attributes for one of the two species, but most traits are identical to one another.
-After pet ages into an elderly cat/dog, they will live from 6 to 11 Sim days until they die by old age.
+After a pet ages into an elder cat or dog, it will live for 6 to 11 Sim days until dying of old age.

 Cats and dogs can be created with Create-a-Pet, and there are many pre-made breeds for them.
 Players will be able to customize their pets' appearance and even make their own breeds.
 Create-a-Pet borrows the same click and drag mechanic from Create-a-Sim, making players able to sculpt and mold their pets to have more details and features.

 Vet clinics

 Cats & Dogs also introduces vet clinics to the series.
 They are a lot type and a business that Sims can own.
 Cats and dogs can now have various types of illnesses, that can be easily cured by veterinarians.
 They are treated with different types of medicine and in serious situations with a surgery station, that can also neuter and un-neuter pets.

-Sims can now learn the veterinarian skill, which is essential to running an own vet clinic.
+Sims can now learn the veterinarian skill, which is essential to running their own vet clinic.
 Vet clinics are handled similarly to restaurants from Dine Out, as customers have a rating system that determines the vet clinics overall star rating.
 Pets are treated on exam tables and require some amounts of researching to diagnose the disease, before treating them with the appropriate medicine.
 The pets also have a stress bar to showcase the player their current level of stress.
-Treating pets successfully can rise up the overall rating of the clinic.
+Treating pets successfully can raise the overall rating of the clinic.

 SPCA partnership

 EA partnered with Society for the Prevention of Cruelty to Animals (SPCA) to host challenges for players.
-EA and Maxis both vouched to donate $20,000 to SPCA to fight animal cruelty and abuse.
+EA and Maxis pledged to donate $20,000 to the SPCA to fight animal cruelty and abuse.
 The challenges lasted from November 13 to December 10, 2017.